fbenaventec/palindrome-validator/README.md

 # palindrome-validator
-Basic algorithm to check that string is a palindrome
+Basic algorithm to check that string is a palindrome.

+This program contains two implementation:
+ - The first one it's the simplest, implemented with java utilities
+ - The second one it's more basic implementation: it does not contains java utilities to process the string.

 ## How to test this program
 There are two ways for execute this program: